Which free firewall software is the best on the net? Find out with our free personal firewall comparison

 Quick links for free personal firewall comparison:-

-Decisions decisions, our free personal firewall comparison will help you decide which firewall is right for you.
 Like most Windows security products, there are dozens of different firewall packages available, each with their own strengths and weaknesses.
-Before diving into our firewall comparison, you may wish to read What is firewall internet security software? to familiarise yourself with firewall software and what benefits it offers to you.
+Before diving into our firewall comparison, you may wish to read What is a firewall? to familiarise yourself with firewall software and what benefits it offers to you.
+On this page we will compare the Windows firewalls with our favourite third-party Firewall, ZoneAlarm.

-This personal firewall was introduced with Windows XP service pack 2.
+This software firewall was introduced with Windows XP service pack 2.
 Before then, Windows did include a basic firewall called the “Internet Connection Firewall” but it was not well supported and it was disabled by default.
-Every Windows XP, Vista and Windows 7 user should now have a basic firewall available to them.
-(Windows XP users, if you do not have service pack 3 installed, your machine is highly vulnerable to security threats.
-Download and install service pack 3 from Windows update NOW).
+Every Windows XP, Vista and Windows 7 and Windows 8 user should now have a basic firewall available to them.

 The Windows Firewall should be enabled by default in Windows 7, Windows Vista and Windows XP.
 XP users can check that their firewall is enabled by following this tutorial.